 Both competency-based programs and online schools have their individual advantages for students with an IEP, but when combined, the possibilities for success are even greater.

 Competency-based virtual schools like VLACS are goal-oriented and focused on students mastering course materials rather than the time it takes them to get there.
-To learn more about our competency-based online programs, contact us today.
+To learn more about our competency-based online programs, attend an open house.